Father's Day Gifts That Help Keep Children Healthy, Happy and Safe

-Families living in poverty, crisis and conflict can find all these very hard to come by.
-But the UNICEF Inspired Gifts collection makes giving these essentials easy.
-Simply choose your gift, dedicate it to your dad using one of our Father's Day e-cards, then UNICEF will take it from there, delivering the supplies to dads and moms who are having difficulty providing for their kids.
+Families living in poverty, crisis and conflict can find all these essentials very hard to come by.
+But the UNICEF Inspired Gifts collection makes giving them easy.
+Simply choose your gift and dedicate it to your dad using one of our Father's Day eGreetings.
+UNICEF will take it from there, delivering the supplies to dads and moms who are having difficulty providing for their kids.

 Plus, you don't have to spend a lot to make a difference.
-As little as $8 can buy 10 jump ropes; $19 is enough to protect 100 kids from polio.
-If you want to go all out in Dad's honor — or pool resources with other family members — $415 can fund a pump that will bring water to an entire village!
-Every UNICEF Inspired Gift is guaranteed to make a world of difference because UNICEF will make sure it gets to the children who need it most ....
+As little as $10 can buy 20 jump ropes; $19 is enough to protect 100 kids from polio.
+If you want to go all out in Dad's honor — or pool resources with other family members — $442 can fund a pump that will bring water to an entire village!
+Every UNICEF Inspired Gift is guaranteed to make a world of difference, because UNICEF will make sure it gets to the children who need it most.

 UNICEF and you can help a baby get the very best start in life.
 UNICEF Inspired Child Health gifts offer everything from a $90 supply of therapeutic milk, which can treat three children suffering from severe acute malnutrition, to the Healthy Start Gift Basket, which includes blankets, mosquito nets, polio vaccines, first aid kits, oral rehydration salts and essential water and hygiene supplies.